tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 ### Final solution

-I'm leaving the final solution as an exercise to you, my dear reader.
+I'm leaving the final solution as an exercise for you, my dear reader.
 There is nothing more to this technique.
 Careful application of this technique and careful choice of smallest baby-steps as new requirements to your current solution will get you there - to the final solution, that supports the range of `-999 999 999...999 999 999`.

 If you have any troubles, don't hesitate to share your questions, ideas and code with me.
 I will try my best to help you, my dear reader.
 I am reachable via Twitter by handle [@waterlink000](https://twitter.com/waterlink000).